 Replace within files

 Replaces substrings and variables within files.
-This command replaces all variables of the type #varname# with their values in the specified files.
+This command replaces all variables of the type #varname# with their values in the specified files, if the Substitute Variable Values is enabled.
 Additionally, you can specify any strings to be replaced, and their new values.

 Optionally, you may add comments here describing the purpose of this element.